+The EES determines the EAS based on the discovery filter provided by EEC and based on the information received in EAS profile in EAS registration.
+If an EAS requires specific list of associated devices and the required devices are available with the UE as specified in the discovery request, then the EAS is added into the list of discovered servers.

 7.13.2 Architecture Impacts

-This clause describes the architecture impacts to the EDGEAPP architecture as defined in 3GPP TS 23.335 [13].
+This clause describes the architecture impacts to the EDGEAPP architecture as defined in 3GPP TS 23.558 [13].
 Figure 7.13.2-1 illustrates the associated devices (e.g. tactile gloves or VR glasses) are connected with the application client of the UE.